uuidjs/uuid/README.md

 uuidv5(name, namespace, buffer, offset);
 ```

-Generate and return a RFC4122 v5 UUID.
+Generate and return a RFC4122 version 5 UUID.

 - `name` - (String | Array[]) "name" to create UUID with
 - `namespace` - (String | Array[]) "namespace" UUID either as a String or Array[16] of byte values